qlik-oss/qlik-cloud-monitoring-apps/README.md

 ## Support policy

-This app is provided as-is and is not supported by Qlik.
-Over time, the APIs and metrics used by the app may change, so it is advised to monitor this repository for updates, and to update the app promptly when new versions are available.
+These apps are provided as-is and is not supported by Qlik.
+Over time, the APIs and metrics used by the apps may change, so it is advised to monitor each repository for updates, and to update the apps promptly when new versions are available.

-If you have issues while using this app, support is provided on a best-efforts basis by contributors to this project.
+If you have issues while using these apps, support is provided on a best-efforts basis by contributors to these repository.

-If you have an issue:
+If you have an issue, go to the relevant repository, and:

-* Review the FAQ section in this readme to see if your issue is a common one
+* Review install guide and FAQs
 * Review open and closed [issues](/issues)
 * Open a [new issue](/issues/new), following the issue template